Kumarmehta019/Museum-Mapper/README.md

 ### Backend

 We agreed as a group to programme the backend components of the project together so that we could all help each other code this part and to also limit the amount of time spent on the backend.
-One person would screenshare over a zoom videocall and the others would guide the person coding and also look out for any errors/mistakes.
-The back end took a few days to create, with each member of the team coding, guiding and looking out for errors/mistakes during the live coding session.
-We also used this time to discuss and implement the embedded or referenced relationshiops for our App.
-In order to seed data into the app we divided certain letters within a databas of museums to each member of the group to obtain details about the museum's location, key collections, and one image.
+One person would screen share over a zoom video call and the others would guide the person coding and also look out for any errors/mistakes.
+The backend took a few days to create, with each member of the team coding, guiding and looking out for errors/mistakes during the live coding session.
+We also used this time to discuss and implement the embedded or referenced relationships for our App.
+In order to seed data into the app we divided certain letters within a database of museums to each member of the group to obtain details about the museum's location, key collections, and one image.
 Each member of the group then merged their museum data within the seeds file.
 The backend was created as a CRUD API, which used MongoDB, Mongoose, NodeJS and Express.
 Finally, I took up the task of adding better quality images and further images for each museum we had listed on the App, for the purposes of a carousel which I would later create.
-As we were creating a map with geolocations of each museum I also compiled a seeds file with the lattitude and longitude location of each museum, this assisted my colleqgue who build the map component for the App.
+As we were creating a map with geo locations of each museum I also compiled a seeds file with the latitude and longitude location of each museum, this assisted my colleague who built the map component for the App.

 ### Front-end

-For the front-end, we would meet in our daily stand ups (morning and evening) and discuss what components everyone wanted to focus on for the day and what thewy acomplished that day.
+For the front-end, we would meet in our daily stand ups (morning and evening) and discuss what components everyone wanted to focus on for the day and what they accomplished that day.
 For this project, I worked on the Navbar, Footer, Favicon, Carousel and part of the Profile.
 I also worked on the CSS for the App.

 ### Routes: